Raedin24/School/DCIT 316 Social Media Mining/Web Scrapping.md

 - Can be used to traverse html tags
 - Similar to a directory
 	- xpath = '/html/body/div[2]'
-	 [2] is used to refer to the second div element
+	 [2] is used to refer to the second `div` element
 	 - xpath = '//table'
-	 Double forward slash '//' used to look for all future generations inst
+	 Double forward slash '//' used to look for all future generations instead of a single generation The above navigates to all `table` elements instead of a single one
+	 - xpath = '/html/body/div[2]//table'
+	 Restricts the search to all `table` elements in the second `div`;